kua-as-exe/ArreolasLog/README.md

 # ArreolasLog
 Is this a blog?
-Fullstack blog with Nextjs and Strapi
+Fullstack blog with Nextjs and Notion